jaadddeee/301-automate/README.md

   automatically falls back to crawling the site by following links from the homepage.
 You'll see `Falling back to crawling the site...` in the output; that's expected, not an error.
+- While crawling, each page is resolved against its own `<link rel="canonical">` tag.
+This matters for hierarchical WordPress pages reachable at more than one path (a flat nav link to a page that's actually a child of another page) — it records the correct full path instead of a flat shortcut, and collapses duplicate pages reachable via two different links down to a single row.
 - It also checks the WordPress REST API for any pages with no incoming links anywhere on the site (orphaned pages a crawl alone would miss).
 - It skips individual blog posts, `.php`/`.pdf` files, category/tag/author
   archive pages, and feeds automatically.
+- **If a site's `<title>` tag is broken and identical on every page** (a real templating bug some sites have — every page scrapes the same title), it automatically falls back to that page's on-page heading instead, so you don't end up with a spreadsheet full of duplicate titles.
+You'll see a `Duplicate title detected for ... -> using on-page heading "..." instead` line when this kicks in — worth a quick glance to confirm the substituted title looks right.
 - It writes the `.xlsx` with Column A = page title, Column B = old URL, Column C = blank (to be filled in Step 3).